aws/amazon-vpc-cni-k8s/README.md

 Example values: `{"tag_key": "tag_val"}`

 Metadata applied to ENI help you categorize and organize your resources for billing or other purposes.
 Each tag consists of a custom-defined key and an optional value.
 Tag keys can have a maximum character length of 128 characters.
 Tag values can have a maximum length of 256 characters.
 These tags will be added to all ENIs on the host.

 Important: Custom tags should not contain `k8s.amazonaws.com` prefix as it is reserved.
 If the tag has `k8s.amazonaws.com` string, tag addition will ignored.

+---

+`CLUSTER_NAME`

+Type: String

+Default: `""`

+Specifies the cluster name to tag allocated ENIs with.
+See the "Cluster Name tag" section below.

+### ENI tags related to Allocation

+This plugin interacts with the following tags on ENIs:

+* `cluster.k8s.amazonaws.com/name`
+* `node.k8s.amazonaws.com/instance_id`
+* `node.k8s.amazonaws.com/no_manage`

+#### Cluster Name tag

+The tag `cluster.k8s.amazonaws.com/name` will be set to the cluster name of the aws-node daemonset which created the ENI.

+#### Instance ID tag

+The tag `node.k8s.amazonaws.com/instance_id` will be set to the instance ID of the aws-node instance that allocated this ENI.

+#### No Manage tag

+The tag `node.k8s.amazonaws.com/no_manage` is read by the aws-node daemonset to determine whether an ENI attached to the machine should not be configured or used for private IPs.

+This tag is not set by the cni plugin itself, but rather may be set by a user to indicate that an ENI is intended for host networking pods, or for some other process unrelated to Kubernetes.

+*Note*: Attaching an ENI with the `no_manage` tag will result in an incorrect value for the Kubelet's `--max-pods` configuration option.
+Consider also updating the `MAX_ENI` and `--max-pods` configuration options on this plugin and the kubelet respectively if you are making use of this tag.

 ### Notes